Open-EO/openeo-vue-components/README.md

 - `headingToggled(expanded)`: See the corresponding event in [`SearchableList`](#searchablelist).
 - `detailsToggled(expanded, key, identifier, data)`: See the corresponding event in [`SearchableList`](#searchablelist).

+### `ProcessingParameters`

+Shows a list of processing parameters, e.g. for batch jobs, synchronous processing, or secondary web services.

+**Properties:**

+- `parameters` (array, required): An array of processing parameters as defined by the openEO API (`GET /processing_parameters`).
+From the response of the endpoint, you have to pass either the value of the property `create_job_parameters`, `create_service_parameters`, or `create_synchronous_parameters` (i.e. an array of parameters).
+- `title` (string): Title for the component.
+An empty string hides a header.
+Defaults to 'Additional Processing Parameters'.
+- `federation` (object): The data of the `federation` property obtained from the capabilities.
+- `missing` (array): The identifiers of the federated back-ends that are not providing data for the list of processes due to an issue.

+**Slots:**

+- `title`: HTML to display as the main heading.

 ### `SearchableList`